 Respite services are provided to support individuals on a short-term basis due to the absence or need for relief of unpaid caregivers normally providing care.
-Respite Services are provided to individuals in their own home, the home of relative, friend, or other family, and are provided in quarter
+Respite Services are provided to

 Specialized Medical Equipment and Supplies

 Specialized Medical Equipment and Supplies are services or items that provide direct medical or remedial benefit to the Participant and are directly related to a Participant's disability.
 These services or items are necessary to ensure health, welfare and safety of the Participant and enable the Participant to function in the home, community, or nursing facility with greater independence.
 This service is intended to enable Participants to increase, maintain, or improve their ability to perform activities of daily living.
 Specialized Medical Equipment and Supplies are specified in the Participant's PCSP and determined necessary in accordance with the Participant's assessment.